Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 History and description

-Anfield opened in 1884, but got initially rented by Everton FC.
+Anfield was built in 1884, but got initially rented by Everton FC.
 The first game at the ground, on the 28th of September 1884, saw Everton beat Earlstown 5-0.

 In 1891, Everton moved out of Anfield after a dispute over the rent, and one year later Liverpool started renting the ground.
 Their first match at Anfield was a 7-1 win over Rotherham.